Last Updated on

 Located on the south of Piazza Navona, Campo de’ Fiori is a rectangular building used as a marketplace during the day, and party central for tourists and a college students at night.
 Campo de’ Fiori actually means “field of flowers”.
 The name was given during the middle Ages when the area was just a meadow.

 The market is now a vibrant place, especially when the daily vegetable market is held here every morning except the holidays.
 People can buy fresh production as well as fish, meat, flowers and spices at the market.

 Built on the site of the Stadium of Domitian, Piazza Navona is one of the most famous of Rome’s many square.
 It was established towards the end of the 15th century and preserves the shape of the Stadium of Domitian that once stood in this place.
 Emperor Domitian built the stadium in 86 AD.

 The stadium had a larger arena than the Colosseum and mainly used for sporting events and festivals.
 The square stand is surrounded by the buildings where the spectators once sat.
-Today, The Square features three magnificent fountains and one of the top tourist attractions in Rome.
+Today, The Square features three magnificent fountains.
 People also come here to sip a cappuccino, shop, and watch street performers.

 8. Castel Sant’Angelo